2020 Europe's Strongest Man

 The 2020 Europe's Strongest Man was a strongman competition that took place in Harrogate, England from 5–6 September 2020 at the Allerton Castle.
 This event was held behind closed door due to the COVID-19 pandemic.

+Defending champion Hafþór Júlíus Björnsson did not defend his title as in August 2020 he announced his retirement from the sport of strongman.
+Europe's Strongest Man debutant Luke Richardson won the event, with this being his first major strongman competition victory.